jasoonn/chocopy-wasm-compiler-A/designs/testing-design.md

 ## Changes we want to make
 #### changes in tests/
 - Add more integrated test cases
 - Add tests on different os(macOS and windows)
-- Add automation testing for webApp(Use Selenium or other tools)
+- Currently Working on  automation testing for webApp(Use Selenium or other tools)